Yen Falls Against Majors () | aktiencheck.de

 dpa-AFX

-BRUSSELS (dpa-AFX) - The Japanese yen weakened against the other major currencies in the Asian session on Tuesday.
+CANBERA (dpa-AFX) - The Japanese yen weakened against the other major currencies in the Asian session on Thursday.

 Copyright RTT News/dpa-AFX